Of course Jack Dorsey published Notes screenshots to Twitter

 What is the future of Twitter, you may ask?
 And the answer is: I don’t know!
 The social network has been under fire for what seems like ever.
 First, the platform helped the rise of trolls during the GamerGate saga.
 From there, the company seemed to refuse to crack down on abuse of minorities and women.
 During the election, misinformation was rampant on Twitter.
-And now the company says it’s trying to move forward, all the while kowtowing to conservatives who (wrongly) claim the platform has a leftwing slant.
+And now the company says it’s trying to move forward, all the while kowtowing to conservatives who (wrongly) claim the platform has a left-wing slant.

 People have continuously asked Twitter–and its CEO Jack Dorsey–to simply explain what it’s doing to make the social network a better and safer place for its users.
 The biggest change it enacted late last year was increasing an individual tweet’s post count from 140 to 280, because why not.
 It also unveiled new ad transparency rules today, which is a step in the right direction.